ropensci-review-tools/repometrics/CONTRIBUTING.md

 ### Contribute code 📝

-Care to fix bugs or implement new functionality for `githist`?
+Care to fix bugs or implement new functionality for `repometrics`?
 Awesome! 👏 Have a look at the [issue list](https://github.com/ropensci-review-tools/githist/issues) and leave a comment on the things you want to work on.
 See also the development guidelines